jrom876/sciCalc/sciCalc-master/README.md

       ./main

-This app is in continuous development and needs work, but it is still quite functional.
+This app is in continuous development and needs work here and there, but it is still quite functional.

 Feel free to branch off and fix stuff.